BPM EXPO 2026 isn't a passive conference. It's a hands-on, student-centered music industry experience for those who want more than lectures.

 These industry leaders don't just lecture—they actively engage with students through hands-on sessions, demonstrations, and personal mentorship opportunities.
 Participants gain direct access to professionals who are actively working in the field and understand current industry realities, challenges, and opportunities.

-Grammy Nominated
+Grammy WINNING

 Tom Kahre